Comparison / Coffee packaging

 Flat-bottom vs stand-up for coffee.

-Compare flat-bottom and stand-up coffee pouch packaging with shelf block, valve fit, origin variants, aroma barrier, MOQ planning, and quote inputs.
+Compare flat-bottom and stand-up coffee pouch packaging with shelf block, valve fit, origin variants, aroma barrier, MOQ planning, and details for pricing.

 Premium Sparal Packaging coffee flat-bottom pouch comparison